Tuhkis/mop/README.md

 # MOP code editor
 A toy project intented to some day resemble a text editor.

-## Keybinds
-Left control is for text controls.
-Left alt is for managing editors and everything else.

 ## building
 Hopefully just run `build.sh` or `build.bat` depending on your OS.
 <br>